Service to Detroit, Michigan

 - Pay the cash fare when you board the bus

-- Purchase Tunnel bus tickets when you arrive at the Windsor International Transit Terminal in Windsor at the Customer Service desk or view our sales outlets in Windsor.
-Purchase extra tickets for future travel.
+- Purchase Tunnel Bus tickets prior to entering the United States at the Windsor International Transit Terminal Customer Service Desk or at one of our sales outlets in Windsor.

 1. Tunnel Bus

-The Tunnel Bus operates a short route through downtown Detroit, including Cobo Center/Arena, Joe Louis Arena, Rosa Parks Transit Center, Campus Martius and Hart Plaza.
+The Tunnel Bus operates a short route through downtown Detroit, including Cobo Center, Rosa Parks Transit Center, Campus Martius and Hart Plaza.

 - During large events (e.g. North American International Auto Show), extra service is added and operates on a passenger-demand basis.